pippinbarr/cart253-2018/projects/Project-2.md

 - __Structure__ (30%) - the code is well organised, makes good use of variables, functions, object-oriented programming, has comments indicating new code, etc.
 - __Style__ (30%) - the code is well-commented, well-formatted and indented, uses good names for variables, functions, classes, etc., and has a good number of commits with well-written commit messages (commits include the prefix "P2:")

-Each category for the project and will be graded as follows:
+Each category for the project will be graded as follows:

 - __Excellent__ (A-range) - Meets requirements perfectly
 - __Good__ (B-range) - Meets requirements with some minor issues